anthonywsy/pocketsphinxdemo/README.md

 2. Input the telegram bot token to the script
 3. Execute this script

+HOW IT WORKS
+1. The script will call the telegram bot API via HTTP request to get voice message.
+Repeat this step every serveral seconds.
+2. When it download a voice file (.oga), it will conver the file to .wav via ffmpeg.
+3. Then deal with the file by pocketsphinx, to conver it to .txt file.
+4. Finally, reply the text content back to telegram bot.

+THANKS TO
+Thanks to telegram bot's HTTP request API.
+Thanks to sphinx.

 CONTACT US
 Any question please email to anthony(at)nicodemus.club